G-U-N/PyCIL/README.md

 -  `BEEF`: BEEF: Bi-Compatible Class-Incremental Learning via Energy-Based Expansion and Fusion.
 ICLR 2023 [[paper](https://openreview.net/forum?id=iP77_axu0h3)]
 -  `SimpleCIL`: Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need. arXiv 2023 [[paper](https://arxiv.org/abs/2303.07338)]

-> Intended authors are welcome to contact us to reproduce your methods in our repo.
-Feel free to merge your algorithm into PyCIL if you are using our codebase!

 ## Reproduced Results